lingo-iitgn/evolving-ecosystem-of-predatory-journals/README.md

 This repository hosts the dataset used in "The Evolving Ecosystem of Predatory Journals: A Case Study in Indian Perspective" accepted at ICADL 2019 as a full paper.

-The dataset consists of metadata of two major open access publishers: OMICS and BioMedical Central (BMC).
+The dataset consists of
+- The metadata of two major open access publishers: OMICS and BioMedical Central (BMC).

-The dataset contains information about Editors, Author, Paper and Journals.
+- It contains information about Editors, Author, Paper and Journals.

 ---------
 ## Abstract: